 An updated version of this post is available here with data through June 2021: Chicago’s Safest And Most Dangerous Neighborhoods 2021: Assault And Battery

-Focusing on aggravated assault and battery specifically leaves out violent crimes such as rape (I think it has an entirely different classification system), robbery, and theft but, hey, including all that stuff gets complicated and really swells the numbers.
-Also, note that I have left out domestic incidents, which account for around 28% of all cases of aggravated assault and battery.
-When people are trying to determine if a neighborhood is safe or dangerous they are not thinking about domestic incidents so it doesn’t make sense to include them.
+I focus on “aggravated” assault and battery because it indicates such things as a more serious level of intent, the use of a weapon, the status of the victim, or the injury caused.
+But this definition does leave out violent crimes such as rape, robbery, and theft but including all that stuff would produce an overwhelming mountain of data.
+Also, note that I have left out domestic incidents, which account for around 29% of all cases of aggravated assault and battery.
+When people are trying to determine if a neighborhood is safe or dangerous they are not thinking about domestic incidents so it doesn’t make sense to include them for this purpose.

 - Fuller Park

 - Portage Park